-This lunch is super filling and an immune-boosting powerhouse.
-Black lentils are so beautiful—they remind me of caviar, little jewels on top of the bright orange sweet potato flesh.
-Both sweet potatoes and lentils are rich in fiber that will keep you full well through the afternoon, and the lentils, inspired by traditional Indian dhal, are flavored with a plethora of exotic spices that are rich with flavor and health benefits.
-The turmeric, particularly, is incredibly for quelling inflammation, but you get its maximum benefits only when you eat it with fat (such as the coconut milk in this recipe) and black pepper (which makes it over a thousand times more bioavailable).
-You’ll also let the minced garlic sit for 20 minutes to activate its healing enzymes and add it at the very end so that it’s cooked long enough for its potent bite is dulled but for the health benefits to remain entirely intact.
+This lunch is super filling.
+Black lentils are so beautiful—they remind me of caviar, little jewels on top of the bright-orange sweet potato flesh.
+Both sweet potatoes and lentils have fiber that will keep you full through the afternoon, and the lentils, inspired by traditional Indian dal, are flavored with a plethora of spices that are rich with flavor.
+Turmeric is helpful for quelling inflammation, and you get maximum benefits when you eat it with fat (such as the coconut milk in this recipe) and black pepper (which can make it more bioavailable).
+You’ll also let the minced garlic sit for twenty minutes to activate its healing enzymes and add it at the very end so that it’s cooked long enough for its potent bite is dulled but for the health benefits to remain entirely intact.

 1 onion, peeled and minced